 When submitting records to an application, inconsistencies can result if you’re using a concurrency level greater than one and the records arrive at the destination out of order.
-However, you can use concurrency settings to preserve the order of records.
+However, you can use concurrency settings to prevent duplicate records and preserve the order of records.

 - What is concurrency?